HazardTeam/AutoClearChunk/README.md

 - `enable-auto-schedule` (boolean): Set this option to `true` if you want to enable the automatic chunk clearing schedule.
 If set to `false`, chunks will only be cleared manually using commands.
 - `clear-interval-duration` (string): Specify the duration interval at which chunks should be cleared automatically.
 The duration should be specified in the format of `1h30m` for 1 hour and 30 minutes.
+- `chunk-unload-grace-period-duration` (string): Defines how long a chunk without players should wait before being considered for unloading.
+Set to "0s" to disable the grace period and unload instantly.
+Examples: `30s, 5m, 1h`.
 - `clearchunk-message` (string): Customize the message sent to players when chunks are cleared using the `/clearchunk` command.
 - `clearchunk-broadcast-message` (string): Customize the message broadcasted to all players when chunks are cleared using the `/clearchunk` command.
 - `clearallchunk-message` (string): Customize the message sent to players when chunks are cleared using the `/clearallchunk` command.